Central African Republic: Education

-Public education in the Central African Republic is free and is compulsory from ages 6 to 14.
-However, approximately half of the adult population of the country is illiterate.
-The two institutions of higher education in the Central African Republic are the University of Bangui, a public university located in Bangui, which includes a medical school; and Euclid University, an international university.
+Public education is free and is compulsory from ages 6 to 14.
+However, approximately half of the adult population is illiterate.
+The two institutions of higher education are the University of Bangui, a public university located in Bangui, which includes a medical school; and Euclid University, an international university.

 Health

-Mothers and babies aged between 0 and 5 years are lining up in a Health Post at Begoua, a district of Bangui, waiting for the two drops of the oral polio vaccine.
+Mothers with babies aged between 0 and 5 years are lining up in a Health Post at Begoua, a district of Bangui, waiting for the two drops of the oral polio vaccine.

-The largest hospitals in the country are located in the Bangui district.
+The largest hospitals are in the Bangui district.
 As a member of the World Health Organization, the Central African Republic receives vaccination assistance, such as a 2014 intervention for the prevention of a measles epidemic.
 In 2007, female life expectancy at birth was 48.2 years, and male life expectancy at birth was 45.1 years.

-Women's health is poor in the Central African Republic.
 As of 2010, the country had the fourth highest maternal mortality rate in the world.
 The total fertility rate in 2014 was estimated at 4.46 children born/woman.
 Approximately 25% of women had undergone female genital mutilation.
 Many births in the country are guided by traditional birth attendants, who often have little or no formal training.

-Malaria is endemic in the Central African Republic and one of the leading causes of death.
-According to 2009 estimates, the HIV/AIDS prevalence rate is about 4.7% of the adult population (ages 15–49).
-This is in general agreement with the 2016 United Nations estimate of approximately 4%.
+Malaria is endemic and one of the leading causes of death.
+According to 2009 estimates, the HIV/AIDS prevalence rate is about 4.7% of the adult population (ages 15–49); 3% has antiretroviral therapy available, compared to 17% coverage in the neighboring countries of Chad and the Republic of the Congo.
 Government expenditure on health was US$20 (PPP) per person in 2006 and 10.9% of total government expenditure in 2006.
 There was only around 1 physician for every 20,000 people in 2009.